Same rules as the women list, except I also include deceased people and people I don't like.

 Edward Arnold was born as Gunther Edward Arnold Schneider in 1890, on the Lower East Side of New York City, the son of German immigrants, Elizabeth (Ohse) and Carl Schneider.
 Arnold began his acting career on the New York stage and became a film actor in 1916.
 A burly man with a commanding style and superb baritone voice...

-Edward Akrout was born in Paris, from a Franco-British Mother and a Tunisian Father.
+Edward Akrout was born in Paris in September 1982 to a Franco-British Mother and a Tunisian Father.
 He grew up in France and then lived in different countries, including Romania and throughout Latin America .
-After training in theatre at Le Cours Florent and studying philosophy at The Sorbonne in Paris he moved to London where he studied acting at LAMDA...
+After training in theatre at Le Cours Florent and studying philosophy at The Sorbonne in Paris he moved to London in his early twenties where he studied acting at LAMDA...

 Arnold Vosloo was born in Pretoria, South Africa, to stage actor parents, Johanna Petronella Vorster and Johannes J. Daniel Vosloo.
 He is an Afrikaaner (of mostly Dutch, as well as German, Swiss-German, Danish, and French, descent).
 Vosloo quickly established a fine reputation as an actor in his native South Africa...